intelliot/brain-tree-manual-setup-error-four/README.md

 > ViewController.m:21:27: Use of undeclared identifier 'Braintree'

-The error is shown after I try to call `[Braintree braintreeWithClientToken` in view controller.
+The error is shown when `[Braintree braintreeWithClientToken` is called in the [view controller](https://github.com/exchangegroup/brain-tree-manual-setup-error-four/blob/master/BrainTreeObjC_four/ViewController.m).

 ## Tested in